ANDREW OLIVER – PIANO

-24.11.2016 – The Dime Notes
+The Dime Notes

-Items will be dispatched no later than one day after purchase unless the office is closed due to holidays or touring.
+Items will be dispatched no later than two working days after purchase unless the office is closed due to holidays or touring.

-All CDs to the UK will be shipped by UK first class post.
+All CDs to the UK will be shipped by UK second class post.

-All CDs to Europe and the rest of the world will be shipped by first class overseas post.
+All CDs to Europe and the rest of the world will be shipped by international standard overseas post.